 For example, if you use a platform like Clickfunnels for selling online courses, you can use the advanced Zapier integration to add users to a Teachable course automatically.

-Let me give you an example.
-Say, you’re selling a course priced at $100 and you’re on average doing 15 sales a month.
+Say you’re selling a course priced at $100, and you’re, on average, making 20 sales a month.

-So, you would be paying 5% of your revenue as the transaction fee along with the $39 monthly fee which comes out to be:
+So, you’d be paying 5% of your revenue as the transaction fee along with the $39 monthly fee, which comes out to be:

 Who Should Use the Business Plan?